qgis/QGIS-Documentation/docs/training_manual/qgis_server/index.rst

 In this module, we'll cover how to install and use QGIS Server.

-For an introduction to what QGIS Server is (see the :ref:`QGIS-Server-manual`)
+For an introduction to what QGIS Server is, read the :ref:`QGIS-Server-manual`.

 .. toctree::
    :maxdepth: 2